| Previous | Home | Up | Next |

-In this section, we will create our first LVT program, simple
+In this section, we will create our first LVT program, simple. simple

 is a very basic (and very boring) program that displays a window on the screen,